-Chief Executive Officer ICEF Public Schools c/o ICEF Public Schools 5120 Goldleaf; Suite 350 Los Angeles, CA. 90056
+Chief Executive Officer ICEF Public Schools c/o ICEF Public Schools 3855 Slauson Ave.
+Los Angeles, CA 90043

-2) A written response ("Written Response") shall be tendered to the other party within twenty (20) business days from the date of receipt of the Written Notification.
-The parties agree to schedule a conference to discuss the Dispute identified in the Written Notice ("Issue Conference").
-The Issue Conference shall take place within fifteen (15) business days from the date the Written Response is received by the other party.
-The Written Response may be tendered by personal delivery, by facsimile, or by certified mail.
-The Written Response shall be deemed received (a) if personally delivered, upon date of delivery to the address of the person to receive such notice if delivered by 5:00p.m., or otherwise on the business day following personal delivery; (b) if by facsimile, upon electronic confirmation of receipt; or (c) if by mail, two (2) business days after deposit in the U.S. Mail.

-- 3) If the Dispute cannot be resolved by mutual agreement at the Issue Conference, either party may then request that the Dispute be resolved by mediation.
-Each party shall bear its own attorneys' fees, costs and expenses associated with the mediation.
-The mediator's fees and the administrative fees of the mediation shall be shared equally among the parties.
-Mediation proceedings shall commence within 120 days from the date of either party's request for mediation following the Issue Conference.
-The parties shall mutually agree upon the selection of a mediator to resolve the Dispute.
-The mediator may be selected from the approved list of mediators prepared by the American Arbitration Association.
-Unless the parties mutually agree otherwise, mediation proceedings shall be administered in accordance with the commercial mediation procedures of the American Arbitration Association. - 4) If the mediation is not successful, then the parties agree to resolve the Dispute by binding arbitration conducted by a single arbitrator.
+- 2) A written response ("Written Response") shall be tendered to the other party within twenty (20) business days from the date of receipt of the Written Notification or other date as determined by mutual agreement of the parties.
+The Written Response shall be tendered to the other party by personal delivery, by facsimile or e-mail, or by certified mail.
+The Written Response shall be deemed received (a) if personally delivered, upon date of delivery to the address of the person to receive such communication if delivered by 5:00 p.m., or otherwise on the business day following personal delivery; (b) if by facsimile or e-mail, upon electronic confirmation of receipt; or (c) if by certified mail, two (2) business days after deposit in the U.S. Mail. - 3) If the Dispute has not been otherwise resolved by mutual agreement, the parties agree to schedule a conference to discuss the Dispute identified in the Written Notice ("Issue Conference").
+The Issue Conference shall take place within fifteen (15) business days from the date from the date on which the Written Response is received by the other party or other date as determined by mutual agreement of the parties. - 4) If the Dispute has not been resolved by mutual agreement at the Issue Conference, either party may then request that the Dispute be resolved by mediation.
+Within fifteen (15) business days of the date of the request for mediation or other date as determined by mutual agreement of the parties, the parties shall mutually agree upon the selection of a mediator.
+If the parties are unable to mutually agree upon the selection of a mediator, the mediator shall be selected from a list of mediators prepared and provided by the American Arbitration Association.
+Mediation proceedings shall commence within thirty (30) business days of the date of the request for mediation or other date as determined by mutual agreement of the parties.
+Unless the parties mutually agree otherwise, mediation proceedings shall be administered in accordance with the commercial mediation procedures of the American Arbitration Association. - 5) If the mediation is not successful, then the parties agree to resolve the Dispute by binding arbitration conducted by a single arbitrator.
 Unless the parties mutually agree otherwise, arbitration proceedings shall be administered in accordance with the commercial arbitration rules of the American Arbitration Association.
 The arbitrator must be an active member of the State Bar of California or a retired judge of the state or federal judiciary of California.
-Each party shall bear its own attorney's fees, costs and expenses associated with the arbitration.
-The arbitrator's fees and the administrative fees of the arbitration shall be shared equally among the parties.
-However, any party who fails or refuses to submit to arbitration as set forth herein shall bear all attorney's fees, costs and expenses incurred by such other party in compelling arbitration of any controversy or claim.